rafabez/llm_side_by_side/README.md

   Check the browser console and server logs for errors if responses from the Pollinations API are not received.

 - **Diagram Not Displaying:**
-  If the Mermaid diagram does not render, try viewing the README in a Markdown viewer that supports Mermaid syntax (e.g., VS Code with the appropriate extension).
+  If the architecture diagram is not displaying correctly in some Markdown viewers, try viewing the README in a standard text editor or ensure your Markdown renderer supports ASCII diagrams.

 ---